opf/openproject/docs/getting-started/my-account/README.md

 # My account

 Change your personal settings in My account.
 Here you can adapt, e.g. the language, edit notifications, or add an avatar.
+Moreover you can manage access tokens and sessions.

 | Topic                                                        | Content                                                      |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |